coreyshuman/coreyshuman.com/content/articles/bb8-progress-2016.md

   - custom-bb8
 ---

-I've made a lot of progress and changes to BB-8 over the last few months that haven't been documented here so I figured this would be a good time to snapshot where I'm at with the project.
+I've made significant progress and changes to BB-8 over the last few months that haven't been documented here so I figured this would be a good time to snapshot where I'm at with the project.

-My BB-8 is a 'hamster' design meaning there is a robotic platform that drives along the inside of the body sphere to create motion.
-The drive platform is 3-wheeled using omniwheels which gives me full range of motion, including strafing.
+My BB-8 is a "hamster" design meaning there is a robotic platform that drives along the inside of the body sphere to create motion.
+The drive platform is 3-wheeled using omni-directional wheels which gives me full range of motion, including strafing.
 This also allows the craft to sit more sturdily inside the sphere with all three wheels always making contact and applying drive to the sphere.
 There is a boom-style gimbal lifting from the top of the platform to control BB-8's head motion.
 The coupling between the gimbal and the head is magnetic.
 Following is an image of the platform and gimbal mocked-up inside the sphere, as well as a video of the platform operating.

 **BB-8 drive platform mocked up inside the body sphere**